Portland, Oregon · AMA Chartered · EST. 1976

 World-Class Flying Sites

-From Willamette Valley thermals to dramatic Pacific coast cliffs — the Pacific Northwest offers some of the finest soaring in North America.
+From Willamette Valley thermals to Pacific coast cliffs — some of the finest soaring in North America.

 St. Paul thermal field — planes lined up